Common components of a management plan

 Plans also vary in terms of their intended audience: some are for conservation professionals only, others are also for stakeholders, or even for the wider public.
 The style in which the plan is written will obviously differ according to the audience it is written for.

-In this section of the Eurosite Management Planning Portal we provide descriptions of and comments on some of the frequently used components in management plans based on the experience of Eurosite members.
-These can be used as guidance when writing a management plan.
-We don’t intend our comments to be seen as prescriptive.
+In this section “Common Components of a Management Plan” we provide background information on how to deal with some of the frequently used components in management plans based on the experiences of Eurosite members.
+These include; the use of the Project Management Cycle, Site Description, Objectives and Actions and Evaluation and Plan Review.
+The information we provide should be seen as inspiration and guidance; we do not intend our comments to be considered prescriptive.